DylanJohnston/FpA5-lifting-idempotents/README.md

 - [idempotent-lift-F_3A_5.ipynb](https://github.com/DylanJohnston/FpA5-lifting-idempotents/blob/main/idempotent-lift-F_3A_5.ipynb)
 - [idempotent-lift-F_5A_5.ipynb](https://github.com/DylanJohnston/FpA5-lifting-idempotents/blob/main/idempotent-lift-F_5A_5.ipynb)

 All three notebooks follow a similar structure.
 In fact, the $`p = 3`$ case was completed first, and the others are copies of it with the relevant modifications.
 This approach results in heavy code repetition, but in return, each notebook is fully self-contained.
-I felt this was worth it.
+This was deemed to be worth it.